 World Vision Fellows serve for 60 hours per semester.
 The typical length of service for a World Vision Fellow is both the fall and spring semesters of the academic year.
 Occasionally, a World Vision Fellow may serve for one semester, but only upon request of the selection committee.
 No provision is made for summer work.

-World Vision Fellows work together under the supervision of their faculty mentor and the office of the Global Programs Administrator of the J Christy Wilson, Jr. Center for World Missions, and in collaboration with the Justice Student Association, the Wilson Center for World Missions and other student organizations to promote awareness and generate interest and engagement in the combating global hunger, poverty and injustice.
+World Vision Fellows work together under the supervision of their faculty mentor and in collaboration with the Office of the Dean of Students, the Justice Student Association, the Wilson Center for World Missions and other student organizations to promote awareness and generate interest and engagement in the combating global hunger, poverty and injustice.
 Normal responsibilities would include the organization of and participation in a that group that meets regularly (e.g., biweekly) for discussion, planning and/or advocacy and the planning of several events and initiatives each year to bring greater attention to and involvement in these issues to the Hamilton campus of Gordon-Conwell with a view to maximizing the impact on people and churches that will be pastored by Gordon-Conwell alumni in the future.
 Regular meetings with the faculty mentor and a monthly report of activities are also expected as well as occasional communication with our World Vision liaison, as requested.
 The particular events and initiatives will be agreed upon by the fellows and their faculty mentor each year.
 (See the Student Job Description below.)

 World Vision Fellows are paid $800 per semester.
 The stipend is considered income for service rendered, and as such is subject to state and federal income tax deductions.
 The payroll department of the seminary handles the stipends.
 Checks are issued to the recipients at the mid-point in each semester.

-World Vision Fellows are selected by a committee which is normally composed of the Global Programs Administrator, the Dean of Students, and the directing professor (currently Dr. Roy Ciampa), in consultation with the Dean of the Hamilton Campus, any current World Vision Fellows and our World Vision liaison.
+World Vision Fellows are selected by a committee which is normally composed of the Dean of Students and the directing professor (currently Dr. Roy Ciampa), in consultation with the Dean of the Hamilton Campus, any current World Vision Fellows and our World Vision liaison.
 Students are encouraged to speak directly with Dr. Ciampa (or with one of the committee members) to make known their interest in being a World Vision Fellow.
 The committee may also approach a particular student and encourage him or her to apply to be a World Vision Fellow.

-Application forms are available in the office of the Global Programs Administrator of the J Christy Wilson, Jr. Center for World Missions (AC 350).
-Official notification of selection as a World Vision Fellow will be sent by the Global Programs Administrator to the student(s) selected before the end of the spring semester proceeding the year of service.
+Application forms are available below and are to be submitted to the Dean of Students by the 1st of April.
+Official notification of selection as a World Vision Fellow will be sent by the directing professor to the student(s) selected before the end of the spring semester proceeding the year of service.
 Those who apply but are not selected will also be notified of their status at that time.

 All questions regarding the World Vision Fellows Program may be directed to Dr. Roy Ciampa at RCiampa@gordonconwell.edu.